Projection evolution and quantum spacetime: Generators of the projection evolution

 There are a~few methods of obtaining vectors belonging to the state space $\StateSpace{K}$.
 For example, one can consider the extended Schr\"odinger equation which contains the temporal part describing the temporal dependencies of the kinetic and potential terms.
 A possible, but not the most general, such extension is given by the generator

 where, in agreement with the PEv approach, the temporal parts of the kinetic and potential terms were added.
-They represent the kinematics and the possible localization of a~physical object in the time axis direction.
+They represent the kinematics and the possible localization of a~physical object on the time axis.
 The parameter $B^{-1}_T(\tau)$ represents a kind of temporal inertia of the physical object.

 The eigenfunctions (\ref{eq:FunSpanSpaceW}) considered within the traditional state space $\StateSpace{K}_3$ are general solutions of the Schr\"odinger equation, where the eigenvalue $w$ determines the zero value of the energy represented by the Hamiltonian $\Ham$.
 It follows from the fact that the eigenequation for $\WOp_S$, from Eq.~(\ref{gener:eq.2}), can be written in the form